keelly-wang/Anagram-Hop/README.md

 # Anagram Hop

-Final project from the Grade 11 Computer Science course in high school.
+Final game from Grade 11 Computer Science course.
+Must have the Python <strong> enchant </strong> module installed to play.